How to Build A Dog Ramp for SUV

 The carpet should also dry off fast, as it will prevent soaking and reduce the risks of mildew.
 Synthetic turf provides a better grip and gives the whole construction a beautiful look.

-Carpet is also SUV friendly.
+The carpet is also SUV friendly.
 Nice fabric will cover the sharp ramp’s edges, and it will not do any damage while stored in the back of your vehicle.

 What Makes the Perfect SUV Ramp?